NEWEp. 004 — Cleopatra VII on You cannot rule what you cannot reachListen →

 21 minutes is enough to understand a story.

 Most stories don't need 90 minutes.
 They need a clear shape.
 The Be · Do · Have framework is how we hold that shape in place.
-By the end of the episode, you don't just know what happened.
+By the end of the interview, you don't just know what happened.
 You understand how it happened.

 Long enough for the real story.